MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-service-management.md

             * The **location** is the Azure region where the resources are deployed.

         * `abbreviations.json`: this file contains the abbreviations that are used to simplify the configuration of the resources.
 This is a standard file and should be managed as part of the team's guidance for naming conventions.
+    * [`./infra/app`](https://github.com/Azure-Samples/contoso-real-estate/tree/main/infra/app): bicep files **specific to the application**.
+They call the modules in the `./infra/core` folder.
+    * [`./infra/core`](https://github.com/Azure-Samples/contoso-real-estate/tree/main/infra/core): bicep files for the core resources that are used by all the applications.
+Think of these as **templates you copy** but shouldn't need to alter.

-As you add each resource, its setup and configuration, you add bicep files to the `infra` folder.
-Use bicep modules in subfolders to organize the bicep files.
+As you add a new service, along with its setup and configuration, you add bicep files to the `infra` folder.
+Use bicep modules in subfolders to organize the bicep files for reusability.

 #### Environment variables